 Sylvia Scott has a long career in PR, nonprofit management, and special event production.
 Her success in producing high-profile fashion events on both coasts, combined with the development of entrepreneurial business programs, paved the way for her innovative approach to conference development.
 She was instrumental in the launch of the Women’s Leadership Exchange, a national conference series for women with fast-growth companies.
 One of Sylvia’s highlights working for Center for Women & Enterprise Boston was creating the acclaimed Your Money, Your Power Mother-Daughter Entrepreneur Summit, a first of its kind mother-daughter teen financial literacy-entrepreneurship conference, sponsored by the City of Boston and hosted by the Patriot’s Trail Girl Scout Council and Center for Women & Enterprise.

 As a Business Development Program manager for CWE, Scott reinvented its internship program and tripled the number of volunteer consultants.
 She also improved initiatives to help female entrepreneurs improve their business skills and expand their potential in being successful.

 Sylvia Scott has judged many business plan competitions.
 They include the international business plan competitions for the Conservatoire National des Arts et Métiers (CNAM) France.
 For the Network for Teaching Entrepreneurship (NFTE) Greater Los Angeles she judged Semi-Final Business Plan Competitions.
-Along with business competitions Scott judged several Intercollegiate and Regional Ethic Bowl Competitions.
+Along with business competitions, Scott judged several Intercollegiate and Regional Ethics Bowl Competitions.

 While living in Southern California Scott was on the Employer Advisory Board for the Central Orange County Regional Occupational Program, advisory board member for O2 MAX, an online fitness program for young women; and Teen Z Media, an entertainment news blog for tweens, teens, and young adults.